crossplane/crossplane/docs/stacks-guide-gcp.md

 ## Configure Crossplane Provider for GCP

-Before creating any resources, we need to create and configure a cloud provider in Crossplane.
-This helps Crossplane know how to connect to the cloud provider.
-All the requests from Crossplane to GCP will use the credentials attached to the provider object.
+Before creating any resources, we need to create and configure a GCP cloud provider resource in Crossplane, which stores the cloud account information in it.
+All the requests from Crossplane to GCP will use the credentials attached to this provider resource.
 The following command assumes that you have a `crossplane-gcp-provider-key.json` file that belongs to the account that will be used by Crossplane, which has GCP project id.
 You should be able to get the project id from the JSON credentials file or from the GCP console.
-Without loss of generality, let's assume the project id is `crossplane-playground` in this guide.
+Without loss of generality, let's assume the project id is `my-cool-gcp-project` in this guide.

 First, let's encode the credential file contents and put it in a variable: